 12. Stood in line at the grocery store rocking back and forth to quiet the baby – only to realise that the baby is at home.

 14. Turned up to an appointment a day early.

 15. Worn two shoes that didn’t match.

-16. Entered the shower with an item of clothing still on.
+16. Stepped into the shower with an item of clothing still on.

 17. Left the house in your slippers.

 18. Cracked an egg into the rubbish and put the shells in the frying pan.

 19. Lost your car in the car park.

 20. Walked into a store without a clue why you were there in the first place.